igor-net-off/ElliottWaves/Elliot Wave speadsheet.md

 the end of wave B and the start of wave A.
 - (Forecasting guideline: Wave C often ends upon reaching a line drawn from the end of wave A that is parallel to a line connecting the start of wave A and the end of wave B.)
+### Fibonacci Ratio Relationship

+- Wave B = 50%, 61.8%, 76.4% or 85.4% of wave A
+- Wave C = 61.8%, 100%, or 123.6% of wave A
+- If wave C = 161.8% of wave A, wave C can be a wave 3 of a 5 waves impulse.
+Thus, one way to label between ABC and impulse is whether the third swing has extension or not

 ## Flat

 ### Flat in a Bull Market: